Yale-BIM/f21-assignments/assignment-2/README.md

 ## Part I. Introduction to tf
-This part of the assignment will help you understand how [tf](http://wiki.ros.org/tf) lets users keep track of multiple coordinate frames over time in ROS.
+This part of the assignment will help you understand how [tf](https://wiki.ros.org/tf2) lets users keep track of multiple coordinate frames over time in ROS.

+> NOTE: When this tutorial refers to `tf`, it refers to the second version of the tf package (also known as tf2).
+This is important because if you look online for information about tf, you might find information for tf (version 1) and tf2 (version 2).
+For a detailed list of differences between these two versions of the library, check this [migration guide](http://wiki.ros.org/tf2/Migration).
+In general, tf2 provides the same functionality of tf, but is more efficient.
+Although tf2 has general backward compatibility, you want to avoid mixing function calls of tf and tf2 within a single ROS node -- this can break your code.

 1. Complete the [Introduction to tf2](http://wiki.ros.org/tf2/Tutorials/Introduction%20to%20tf2)
 tutorial from ROS.
 You should familiarize yourself with the `view_frames` and `tf_echo` tools.